Atima Srivastava

 Atima Srivastava (born 1961 in Mumbai, India) is an author and director who lives in London.
-She has written short stories, authored five books, and has done multiple film directing and editing projects.
+She has written short stories, authored six books, and has done multiple film directing and editing projects.
 Srivastava has won several awards for her work in film and literature.
 She also teaches and designs creative writing programs in universities throughout Europe.

 Early life and education

 Atima Srivastava was born in Mumbai, India in 1961.
 When she was eight years old, she moved to London with her family, where she still lives today.

 Srivastava attended the Moat Mount School, now the Mill Hill County High School, in the 1970s.
 In 1980 she entered the University of Essex where she earned her bachelor's degree in 1983.

 Career

 Writing

 Srivastava wrote her first novel, Transmission, in 1992.
 The semi-autobiographical story follows a young Anglo-Indian woman named Angie, who, much like Srivastava, works as a film producer.
 The book focuses on the relationships that Angie has with her parents, an old-fashioned and authoritarian Indian couple, and with Lol and Kathi, an HIV-positive couple about whom she wants to make a documentary and with whom she has a romantic affair.
 The title comes from the book's examination of several forms of transmission, the transmission of Indian culture and lifestyle into modern London and of sexually transmitted diseases.

 In 2000 Srivastava published her second book, Looking for Maya.
 The plot tells of another young Anglo-Indian woman, Mira, who works as an author in London.
 Mira is forced to overcome issues of identity, love, tradition, and modernity as she attempts to find meaning while switching from one romantic entanglement to another.
 Both novels have protagonists who, instead of spiralling into an existential identity crisis over nationality and culture choose to focus on minor events in the characters' lives and their relation to a greater pursuit for love, success, and happiness.

 Srivastava also written several short stories which have been published in anthologies such as New Writing 2001, Well-Sorted, and Tran-Lit.